Grasscutters/Grasscutter/README.md

 `killall`

-`setworldlevel [level]` - Relog to see effects properly
+`setworldlevel [level]` - Changes your world level, relog to see effects properly

 `godmode` - Prevents you from taking damage

-`resetconst` - Resets the constellation level on your current active character, will need to relog after using the command to see any changes.
+`resetconst` - Resets the constellation level on your currently selected character, will need to relog after using the command to see any changes.

-`setstats [stats] [amount]` - Changes the current character's specified stat.
+`setstats [stats] [amount]` - Changes the currently selected character's specified stat.

-`clearartifacts` - Deletes all unequipped and unlocked level 0 artifacts, **including yellow rarity ones** from your inventory
+`clearartifacts` - Deletes all unequipped and unlocked level 0 artifacts, **including 5* rarity ones** from your inventory

-`pos` - Gets your current coordinate.
+`pos` - Gets your current coordinates.

 `weather [weather id] [climate id]` - Changes the current weather.

 *More commands will be updated in the [wiki](https://github.com/Melledy/Grasscutter/wiki/).*

 ### Bonus
-When you want to teleport to somewhere, use the ingame marking function on Map, click Confirm.
-You will see your character falling from a very high destination, exact location that you marked.
+When you want to teleport somewhere, use the in-game marking function on the Map, click Confirm.
+You will see your character falling from a very high spot at the exact location you marked.

 # Quick Troubleshooting
 * If compiling wasn't successful, please check your JDK installation (must be JDK 8 and validated JDK's bin PATH variable)
-* My client doesn't connect, doesn't login, 4206, etc... - Mostly your proxy daemon setup is *the issue*, if using Fiddler make sure it running on another port except 8888
+* My client doesn't connect, doesn't login, 4206, etc... - Mostly your proxy daemon setup is *the issue*, if you're using Fiddler make sure it's running on a port other than 8888
 * Startup sequence: Mongodb > Grasscutter > Proxy daemon (mitmdump, fiddler, etc.) > Client